apache/paimon/docs/content/how-to/creating-catalogs.md

 By default, Paimon does not synchronize newly created partitions into Hive metastore.
 Users will see an unpartitioned table in Hive.
 Partition push-down will be carried out by filter push-down instead.

-If you want to see a partitioned table in Hive and also synchronize newly created partitions into Hive metastore, please set the table property `partition.add-to-metastore` to true.
+If you want to see a partitioned table in Hive and also synchronize newly created partitions into Hive metastore, please set the table property `metastore.partitioned-table` to true.
 Also see [CoreOptions]({{< ref "maintenance/configurations#CoreOptions" >}}).